microsoft/MixedReality-WebRTC/projects/libwebrtc/README.md

             -c TARGET_CPU   Target CPU for cross compilation.
 Default is determined by TARGET_OS.
 For 'android', it is 'arm64'.
 Possible values are: 'x86', 'x64', 'arm64', 'arm'.
         ```

-        Example:
+        Example - Android and WebRTC release M71:
         ```
         $ ./config.sh -d /mnt/d/build_webrtc -b branch-heads/71 -t android -c arm64
         ```

     2. Run the checkout script: `./checkout.sh`.
 This command clones the Chromium Depot Tools and the WebRTC repo.
-Warning: this can take a long time and consume significant disk space (plan for 2+ hours and 40GB disk space).
+NOTE: this can take a long time and consume significant disk space (plan for 2+ hours and 40GB disk space).

         ```
         Usage: